 I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

-The Federation of St Christopher (St Kitts) and Nevis gained its independence from Britain in 1983.2 With a total population of 46,000, it is the smallest sovereign country in the Americas.
+The Federation of St Christopher (St Kitts) and Nevis gained its independence from Britain in 1983.2 With a total population of over 57,216, it is the smallest sovereign country in the Americas.

 i Legislation and policy

-Migration is governed by the Immigration Act.3 The government’s advice to persons wishing to migrate to St Kitts and Nevis is to visit one of its embassies or missions abroad.
-These can be found in Washington, DC, New York, Belgium, Taiwan, London, Canada and Jamaica.4 There is now also a consulate established in Dubai.
+Migration is governed by the Immigration Act.3 The government's advice to those wishing to migrate to St Kitts and Nevis is to visit one of its embassies or missions abroad.
+These can be found in, for example, Belgium (Brussels), Canada (Ottawa), Cuba (Havana), Jamaica (Kingston), Taiwan (Taipei), the United Kingdom (London) and the United States (Washington, DC, New York and Los Angeles).4 There is now also a consulate established in Dubai, United Arab Emirates.

 To be granted the status of resident, the immigrant: